 - reaching your target audience.

-The idea is that everyone in the Tribe focuses on aggregating content (a fancy word for banding together to contribute and share content as a group).
-Here’s Tailwind to tell you how it all goes down:
+The idea is that everyone in the Tailwind Community focuses on aggregating content (a fancy word for banding together to contribute and share content as a group).

-So, in summary, each Tailwind Tribe is Established with a Core Theme or Topic.
+So, in summary, each Tailwind Community is Established with a Core Theme or Topic.

-- As Tribemates add great content to their Tribe, a feed is created for easy review and sharing.
-This feed is where you will find all of the Tribe’s content.
+- As Community members add great content to the Community, a feed is created for easy review and sharing.
+This feed is where you will find all of the Community's content.

-- Tribe Members collaborate to ensure there is a continuous stream of hand-curated content.
+- Community Members collaborate to ensure there is a continuous stream of hand-curated content.

-- All Tribe members agree to share content around a central theme or topic.
+- All members of Tailwind Communities agree to share content around a central theme or topic.

-- The members save time and improve the content quality of their own Pinterest feed and Pinterest reach because they are sharing quality content from the Tribe.
+- The members save time and improve the content quality of their own Pinterest feed and Pinterest reach because they are sharing quality content from the Tailwind Community.

-- Members who share content into the Tribe get exposure to a new highly-relevant audience, and his results in more shares of their own content.
+- Members who share content into the Community get exposure to a new highly-relevant audience, and his results in more shares of their own content.

-It’s a win-win.
-Tribe members learn to trust the content from other members of the tribe and the quality goes up.
+It's a win-win.
+Members of Tailwind Communities learn to trust the content from other members of the Community and the quality goes up.